 HGH has been used to help treat growth hormone deficiency in children since the 1950s.
-It has however, stayed off the radar for many years.
-Until 1990 it was reported in the New England journal of Medicine by Dr. Daniel Rudman after he did a six month long study on a dozen male subjects.
-It was observed that those who took HGH had a tremendous 14.4% reduction in body fat and 8.8% increase in lean muscle.
+It has, however, stayed off the radar for many years.
+Until 1990 it was reported in the New England Journal of Medicine by Dr. Daniel Rudman after he did a six-month-long study on a dozen male subjects.
+It was observed that those who took HGH had a tremendous 14.4% reduction in body fat and an 8.8% increase in lean muscle.

 Though small, Dr. Daniel Rudman’s study inspired a lot of anti-aging literature plus benefits and spiraled across the world.
 In a short span of time websites selling HGH supplements in form of creams, and sprays were countless.
 Unfortunately HGH is only useful to the body when administered through injections.

-To date, numerous changes has occurred around HGH and has raised so many issues of both moral and legal grounds.
+To date, numerous changes have occurred around HGH and have raised so many issues of both moral and legal grounds.